Renata Jaworska: Early life and education

 While still a student of the Józef Chelmoński High School of Fine Arts in Nałęczów, Jaworska visited the exhibition "Znaki, symbolei wizje"(Sings, Symbols and Visions) by Jörg Immendorff at the National Museum in Warsaw in 1998.
 This influenced the choice of her future academy and master.
 After graduating from high school at 19 she was accepted at the Kunstakademie Düsseldorf and she moved to Germany to study.

-Jaworska studied painting in Immendorff's class at the Kunstakademie Düsseldorf, from which she graduated.
+From 2000 to 2006, she studied at the Kunstakademie Düsseldorf art history under Prof. Werner Spies, Prof. Siegfried Gohr and painting in the class of Prof. Jörg Immendorff as his master student.
+In 2006 she received her academy diploma with distinction from Prof. Peter Doig at the Kunstakademie Düsseldorf.

-During her studies she designed the stage set for the one-act operatic monologue La voix humaine, by Jean Cocteau and Francis Poulenc.
+During her studies she designed the stage design for the one-act operatic monologue La voix humaine, by Jean Cocteau and Francis Poulenc.
 This project was created as part of the collaboration between the Kunstakademie Düsseldorf, Robert Schumann Hochschule Düsseldorf and the Deutsche Oper am Rhein.
 The opera was performed in the auditorium of the Kunstakademie Düsseldorf in 2002 after the opening speech for the Rundgang by the rector of Kunstakademie Düsseldorf, Markus Lüpertz.